 The tent’s interior has plenty of storage with a large mezzanine, multiple pockets in front of the mezzanine, and a pocket on the side.
-This helps me stay organized without digging through a bunch of smaller gear in my pack.
+This helps me stay organized without digging through many smaller gear in my pack.
 I also use small loops in the tent’s ceiling for a clothesline to hang my hiking clothes at night.

 I found the tent’s dual zippers irritating.
-They continuously snag on the fabric, and I have to be careful when zipping up the tent.
-They are easy to find, though, with their large rubber attachment loops.
+They continuously snag on the fabric, and I must be careful when zipping up the tent.
+However, they are easy to find with their large rubber attachment loops.

 The tent fly fits over the poles snugly and attaches to clips at the corner of the tent with what Big Agnes calls a “TipLok Tent Buckle™.”
 This allows you to secure the pole-tip, attach the rainfly attachment, and tension the fly, stake-out, and stake-out loop.
-The fly is very thin, and I’m careful when pulling it over the poles, but so far, I’ve had no issues.
-There are plenty of tie-outs pre-tied to the fly for bad weather.
-I don’t use them often since the tent holds up fine in a normal steady rain.
+The fly is thin, and I’m careful when pulling it over the poles, but so far, I’ve had no issues.
+There are plenty of tie-outs pre-tied to the fly for lousy weather.
+I don’t use them often since the tent is acceptable in a steady rain.

 I like the DAC Featherlite tent poles.
 They are color-coded and easy to set up.
 The only issue I have with them is the elastic cords inside the poles.
-Even when the tent was new, they did not retract as easily as I would like, and I sometimes have to play with them to retract them.
+Even when the tent was new, they did not retract as quickly as I would have liked, and I sometimes had to play with them to retract them.
 Time will tell how long these hold up, but the cords need stronger elastic.

 The Dirt Dagger UL Tent Stakes that come with the tent work fine.
 They are patent pending with an aluminum I-Beam, but I can’t tell the difference in performance between the Dirt Daggers and the MSR Hog Nose stakes I use from REI.
 I recently switched to the Hog Nose, which works better in loose, rocky soil.